LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/07_optimizing_texture_rendering/index.md

 A texture atlas (also known as a sprite sheet) is a large image file that contains multiple smaller images packed together.
 Instead of loading separate textures for each sprite, you load the single texture file with all the images combined like a scrapbook where all your photos are arranged on the same page.

 > [!NOTE]
-> Using a texture atlas not only eliminates texture swaps but also reduces memory usage and simplifies asset management since you're loading and tracking a single texture instead of many individual ones.
+> Using a texture atlas not only eliminates texture swaps but also reduces memory usage and simplifies asset management since you are loading and tracking a single texture instead of many individual ones.

 In the Pong example, imagine taking the paddle and ball image and combining them into a single image file like in Figure 7-1 below: